F/8 and be there

 " and be there" is an expression popularly used by photographers to indicate the importance of taking the opportunity for a picture rather than being too concerned about using the best technique.
 Often attributed to the noir-style New York City photographer Weegee, it has come to represent a philosophy in which, on occasion, action is more important than reflection.

 Background

-Before digital photography, in what Kathy Day called the "heyday of photojournalism, before auto-focus and pixels", spot photography (known to contemporaries as "moment photography") was popular.
-This attempted to epitomise an entire visual story through a single photograph taken either as the event was occurring or immediately after.
-Situations that lent themselves particularly well to this approach were criminal activity (particularly that of the Mafia and organised crime) and accidents and car crashes.
+Before digital photography, in what Kathy Day called the "heyday of photojournalism, before auto-focus and pixels", spot photography or "moment photography" was popular.
+This attempted to epitomize an entire visual story through a single photograph taken either as the event was occurring or immediately after.
+Situations that lent themselves particularly well to this approach were criminal activity (particularly that of the Mafia and organized crime) and accidents and car crashes.